 (e) Please provide examples of the successful implementation of these measure(s), including where possible pictures of the marking applied to those firearms.

-F. Import, export and transit controls (article 10)
+F. Import, export and transit controls (article 10) (EU – consider EU and EU-Member States specificities.
+EU announced it would send proposed language for the applicable cases where EU specificity should be considered and where possible reflected)(Mexico – Questionnaire should focus on the Firearms Protocol but voluntary provisions of the Firearms Protocol should be retained and reflected)

-Has your country established or maintained an effective system of export and import licensing or authorization, as well as of measures on international transit, for the transfer of firearms, their parts and components and ammunition (art.
+H(Canada) Does your country have an effective system of export and import licensing or authorization, as well as of measures on international transit, for the transfer of firearms, their parts and components and ammunition (art.
 10, para.
 1)?
+(Switzerland: add boxes to check on export, import and transit) (Senegal: add: in conformity with national or regional laws) (USA – delete the question and focus on subsequent questions)

 Yes Yes, in part No

-(a) If the answer is no, please explain.
+(a) (Canada – delete/ Costa Rica – retain)If the answer is no, please explain.

 (b) If the answer is yes or yes, in part, please describe your transfer control system and the requirements in place for the issuance of the import or export licence or authorization, and for the transit authorization.